L4D15/Quantum-Engine/README.md

 ````

 You can take a look at [this CMakeLists.txt](https://github.com/L4D15/Quantum/blob/master/Source%20Code/CMakeLists.txt) for some example code on the subject.

+## Troubleshoot

+### SDL can't initialize video driver

+If you get a message error like "No available video device" in Linux you are probably missing the required 32bits libraries, so install the package _ia32-libs_.
+If the problem persists, make sure you have compiled all the SDL2 libraries __after__ installing the required OpenGL libraries.

+### SDL_ttf complains about missing Freetype library

+Just install the development library of Freetype for your system's OS and try again.
+You can find it [here](http://freetype.org/) or using your system's repository manager if you are using Linux (_libfreetype6-dev_).

+### Problem loading .png images

+You are probably missing the required PNG library (this is more likely to happen in fresh installs of Linux).
+Install _libpng-12-dev_ through your package manager.

 ## Need more information?
 Refer to the [Wiki](https://github.com/L4D15/Quantum-Engine/wiki) page for further instructions and tutorials on how to use Quantum Engine.